russellf9/magic-squares-mobile/README.md

 ```
 **Note:** I'm having some issues here updating the build.
 And, it seems quicker to run from Xcode.

+Also, the task is working but runs the emulator instead.

 ```
 $ cordova prepare
 $ gulp -b